tenbits/hardhat/docs/chai-matchers/reference.md

 ### `.changeTokenBalance`

-Assert that the balance in some ERC20 token of an address changed by a given value:
+Assert that an ERC20 token balance of an address changed by a specific value:

 ```ts
 await expect(token.transfer(receiver, 1000)).to.changeTokenBalance(